CODE OF BUSINESS CONDUCT AND ETHICS

 III.
 PROHIBITED TRANSACTIONS WITH CERTAIN COUNTRIES/REGIONS AND PERSONS

-The trade restrictions described below apply to "U.S. persons," which include all companies organized in the U.S. and their foreign branches, all companies and persons located in the United States, and all U.S. citizens and permanent resident aliens wherever located.
-For purposes of the U.S. embargo of Cuba and the sanctions applicable to Iran, described below, foreign entities owned or controlled by U.S. persons are also covered.
+The trade restrictions described below apply to “U.S. persons,” which include all (i) companies organized in the U.S. together with their foreign branches, (ii) companies and persons located in the United States, and (iii) U.S. citizens and permanent resident aliens wherever located (including U.S. persons acting on behalf of foreign persons).
+For purposes of the U.S. embargo of Cuba and the sanctions applicable to Iran, as described below, foreign entities owned or controlled by U.S. persons are also covered.

 The policies set forth in this Section III must be adopted by all Berkshire subsidiaries that are organized in the U.S. or that have U.S. operations.
 Any Berkshire subsidiary that is organized outside of the U.S. and does not have U.S. operations should carefully evaluate its legal obligations with respect to these trade restrictions, taking into account such factors as its ownership, the citizenship of its employees and the nature and location of its operations, and shall adopt all portions of this Policy that are applicable to its operations, or are otherwise prudent, to the extent consistent with local law.
 Any potential conflict between local law and the trade restrictions described below should be addressed by the Compliance Officer of the affected Berkshire subsidiary in consultation with legal counsel and the Chief Financial Officer of Berkshire or other person designated by the Chief Financial Officer of Berkshire.